AysenurU/sql-data-warehouse-project/docs/data_catalog.md

 ## **Overview**

-The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension tables** and **fact tables** for specific business metrics.
+The Gold Layer represents the **business-ready data model** of the data warehouse.
+It is designed to support **analytics, reporting, and decision-making** use cases.

+The Gold Layer consists of:
+- **Dimension views**: descriptive, slowly changing business entities
+- **Fact views**: transactional business events
+- **Analytics views**: aggregated, business-focused datasets derived from facts and dimensions

+All analytics views are **read-only**, optimized for BI tools and analytical queries.

 ---

+## **Dimensions**

 ### **1. gold.dim_customers**
 - **Purpose:** Stores customer details enriched with demographic and geographic data.